 - the protection of Ibiza’s iconic almond trees and the purchase of an almond cracking machine that is managed by the farmers’ cooperative of San Antonio (Cooperativa Agricola Sant Antoni)… read more

 These projects highlighted a glaring need for more local consumption.
-Ibiza Produce was born as a result of IPF’s experience with previous land projects and after a year of research into the food industry in Ibiza.
+Ibiza Produce was born as a result of Ibiza Preservation’s experience with previous land projects and after a year of research into the food industry in Ibiza.
 The study indicated various bottlenecks in the sector.
 The overriding theme is that demand for Ibiza products is higher than supply.
 Ibiza’s farms have the capacity to increase production but will only do so when there is a clear commitment from the hospitality sector.
 The latter, on the other hand, would like to receive a guarantee of consistently good quality products in consistent volumes.
 Other issues include the lack of product visibility and access to markets, farming is not deemed as an appealing lifestyle choice with less students enrolling in agricultural studies, various challenges for entrepreneurs setting up a food production business, confusing labelling and lack of clarity as to where to buy and consume authentic Ibiza produce.